Richard-False/ECE220/README.md

-# ECE220
+# ECE220(under process)
-made to help many following ZJUIs get deeper understanding of this course
+aim to help many following ZJUIs get deeper understanding of this course